Corticobasal degeneration: Signs and symptoms

 Because CBD is progressive, a standard set of diagnostic criteria can be used, which is centred on the disease's evolution.
 Included in these fundamental features are problems with cortical processing, dysfunction of the basal ganglia, and a sudden and detrimental onset.
 Psychiatric and cognitive dysfunctions, although present in CBD, are much less prevalent and lack establishment as common indicators of the presence of the disease.

 Although corticobasal degeneration has a plethora of symptoms, some are more prevalent than others.
 In a study of 147 patients with CBD, it was found that all of them had at least one Parkinsonian sign, 95% having two and 93% had some higher order dysfunction (cognitive impairments like acalculia, sensory loss, dementia, neglect, etc.).
-In a separate study of 14 patients recorded 3 years after the onset of symptoms, many patients had high numbers of motor symptoms.
-71% had bradykinesia (slow movements), 64% showed apraxia, 43% reported limb dystonia, and although more cognitive 36% had dementia.
-In another study of 36, over half had a useless/alien arm and 27% had a gait impediment^{[21]}.
-From this, we can see why CBD is hard to diagnose.
+In a separate study of 14 patients recorded three years after the onset of symptoms, many patients had high numbers of motor symptoms: 71% had bradykinesia (slow movements), 64% showed apraxia, 43% reported limb dystonia, and although more cognitive 36% had dementia.
+In another study of 36, over half had a useless/alien arm and 27% had a gait impediment.
+From this, it can be seen why CBD is hard to diagnose.
 Even if it can be distinguished as different from one of the other similar diseases, the varying combinations of symptoms create a difficult path to diagnosis.